-Swimming now 2-hrs
+Swimming now 1-1/2 hrs

-Swim Instruction-Any camper who did not pass the Swimmer Test can get extra help with swimming skills at a special session from 4-5 pm.
+Swim Instruction-Any camper who did not pass the Swim Test can get extra swim skills help during 7-8pm program.
 Attendance is limited to 8 Scouts & is on a first-come, first-served basis.
-If a Scout is enrolled in a Waterfront Merit Badge & does not pass the Swimmer Test, they will need to give up their slot allowing another Scout to take that session.
+Scouts enrolled in a Waterfront Merit Badge that do not pass the Swimmer Test, will be removed from those sessions, allowing other Scouts to take that session.

 Lunch Across the Lake-For a change of scenery, Adult Leaders will have the chance to use their Safety Afloat training as they venture out in boats with their Scouts for a picnic lunch at Black Oak Point.
-Sign-up in the Trading Post at least one day before prior to your excursion.
+Sign up for the Troop Special Events Lottery during your camp tour on Sunday.